 - Hold a Flat Labby t-shirt design contest!
 The Flat Labby Cool cut-out page has a blank t-shirt, so everyone can create a fun, one-of-a-kind logo or design!
 Get everyone involved and have a contest for the best shirt!

-- Invite staff to have a Flat Labby lunch or a break together!
+- Invite staff to have lunch or a break together!
 Coloring is a great way to relax and have some fun.
-Print these coloring pages, gather markers or other coloring tools, and invite staff to take a break with others around the lab!
+Print these Flat Labby coloring pages or NEW All Star coloring pages, gather markers or other coloring tools, and invite staff to take a break with others around the lab!

 Ideas for Laboratory Staff: